Many license law questions will be answered at DFPR’s website.

 At closing, does the earnest have to go back to the buyer?

 No. According to Rules section 1450.175-g, the money should be dispersed according to "the written direction of the principals" in the transaction.
 The settlement sheet would be considered "written direction" when signed by the buyer and seller.
-Thus, the money could go to whomever is agreed to by the parties.
+Thus, the money could go to whomever is agreed to by the parties (perhaps the parents provided the funds).

 Site Design by Carbonate Creative